-- Navigating the February night sky: Simply start with what you know or with what you can easily find. - 1 Above the northeast horizon rises the Big Dipper.
+Navigating the winter night sky: Simply start with what you know or with what you can easily find.

+- Above the northeast horizon rises the Big Dipper.
 Draw a line from its two end bowl stars upwards to the North Star. - Face south.
 Overhead twinkles the bright star Capella in Auriga.
 Jump northwestward along the Milky Way first to Perseus, then to the "W" of Cassiopeia.
-Next jump southeastward from Capella to the twin stars of Castor and Pollux in Gemini. - 3 Directly south of Capella stands the constellation of Orion with its three Belt stars, its bright red star Betelgeuse, and its bright blue-white star Rigel. - 4 Use Orion's three Belt stars to point northwest to the red star Aldebaran and the Hyades star cluster, then to the Pleiades star cluster.
-Travel southeast from the Belt stars to the brightest star in the night sky, Sirius, a member of the Winter Triangle.
+Next Jump southeastward from Capella to the twin stars Castor and Pollux of Gemini. - Directly south of Capella stands the constellation of Orion with its three Belt Stars, its bright red star Betelgeuse, and its bright blue-white star, Rigel. - Use Orion's three Belt stars to point to the red star Aldebaran, then to the Hyades, and the Pleiades star clusters.
+Travel southeast from the Belt stars to the brightest star in the night sky, Sirius.